jdevfullstack-tutorials/imac-review/README.md

 For the built-in camera, compared to others, it's not that good.
-They added functionalities that sometimes make it to adjust automatically.
+They added functionalities that sometimes make it adjust automatically but not always good.
-Say, for example, your background is brighter than your in front of you, it will be really it will auto-adjust in such a way that your face is too dim.
+Say, for example, your background is brighter than your front, it will auto-adjust in such a way that your face is too dim.
 That's not good.
 You need extra lighting for your face.